Celebrities and STIs

 Cover up.
 Use internal/external condoms or dental dams when embarking on any new sexual relationships (whether they’re casual or monogamous).
 Make sure you’re using the right size condom with your partner, too.
 Check out our Large Size Condoms for the perfect fit.

 Get it on the regular - STI tests, that is.
 That means having a test before getting intimate with any new sexual partners and making sure you’re taking active steps to protect yourself - no matter what they say their sexual health status is.
+You don't even need to leave your house!
+SH:24's free, discreet and confidential service means you can test at home and pop your kit straight in a post box.
+Extra convenient and no one will be any the wiser that's what you're doing - if you don't want them to be.

 Myth busting: heard the rumour that spermicides stop you contracting an STI?
 Not true.
 In fact, products containing spermicides might increase your risk of contracting HIV and other STIs as a chemical included (Nonoxynol-9) can irritate vaginas and make it easier for STIs to enter your body.